ibm-cloud-docs/power-iaas/instance_metadata_pvs.md

 The metadata service provides the following API endpoints:

 Identity endpoints
-:   Identity endpoints provide identity access tokens and IAM access tokens.
+:   The identity endpoints provide identity access tokens and IAM access tokens.
 You need an identity access token to access and retrieve metadata information.
 To access other {{site.data.keyword.cloud_notm}} IAM-enabled services, you can generate an IAM token by using the identity access token.
 For example, you can use the identity endpoints to create a short-lived IAM token for writing to an {{site.data.keyword.cos_full_notm}} bucket.

 Metadata endpoint
 :   The metadata endpoint provides access to the metadata for a VSI. {{site.data.keyword.powerSys_notm}} supports the instance metadata endpoint, which returns information about the VSI including the instance ID, name, CRN, workspace information, and network configuration.